coleifer/huey/docs/api.rst

     :param url: url for Redis connection.
     :param client_name: name used to identify Redis clients used by Huey.

+    Redis storage that uses a different data-structure for the task queue in order to support task priorities.

     Additional keyword arguments will be passed directly to the Redis client constructor.
 See the `redis-py documentation <https://redis-py.readthedocs.io/en/latest/>`_
     for the complete list of arguments supported by the Redis client.

     .. warning:: This storage engine requires Redis 5.0 or newer.

+.. py:class:: PriorityRedisExpireStorage(name='huey', expire_time=86400, ...)

+    :param int expire_time: TTL for results of individual tasks.

+    Combination of :py:class:`PriorityRedisStorage`, which supports task
+    priorities, and :py:class:`RedisExpireStorage`, which stores task results as top-level Redis keys in order set a TTL so that unread results are automatically cleaned-up.

 .. py:class:: SqliteStorage(filename='huey.db', name='huey', cache_mb=8, fsync=False, **kwargs)